Western-Formula-Racing/daq-server-components/installer/README.md

 ## Data and DBC files

-- `startup-data-loader/data/` ships with `2024-01-01-00-00-00.csv.md`, a markdown-wrapped sample you can copy into a `.csv` file to exercise the import pipeline without exposing production telemetry.
+- `startup-data-loader/data/` ships with `2025-01-01-00-00-00.csv`, a csv file to exercise the import pipeline without exposing production telemetry.
 - Both the loader and the uploader share `example.dbc`, a minimal CAN database that defines two demo messages.
 Replace this file with your team’s CAN definition when working with real data.

 ## Observability